AhmedHassan-DA/NutriBev-Energy-Drink-Market-Research/4_Documentation/NutriBev Energy Drink Market Research.md

 **Company Name:** NutriBev
 **Industry:** Food and Beverage (FMCG)
 **Product Category:** Energy Drinks
-**Market Presence:** NutriBev is a leading global FMCG company with a strong presence in over 50 countries.
+**Market Presence:** NutriBev is a leading global FMCG company with a strong presence in North Africa.
 The company is known for its innovative and health-focused beverage products, including juices, flavored water, and energy drinks.

 ## Current Situation